yvnvii/hack-the-planet/docs/index.md

 quite different from other classes you have taken that introduced programming languages for domain-specific applications, such as statistics or bioinformatics.
-Here we will focus more generally on learning skills that are generally useful for any type of data science.
+Here we will focus more generally on learning skills that are useful for any type of data science.
 This includes an improved understanding of your operating system, of where software resides, of how it is designed, of how programmers write software, and of the community and resources that are available to you